sprckt/suade_task/README.md

   Python3.
 Libraries used include Flask for the web framework and Pandas for data analysis, Jupyter Labs for data exploration and Pytest for the testing framework.

+Initial data exploration was carried out to understand the quality of the data and understand how the source files related to each other.
+This is retained and provided in the `exploration.ipynb` file for completeness, however this is not required for project build and run.

 # Getting started
 The project can be clone from [github](https://github.com/sprckt/suade_task).
 To get started: